Student conduct process overview

 - A student may have a conduct hearing scheduled with the Office of the Dean of Students if:

 - The student is an NAU student, but not a resident in University housing

 - The incident was severe and may result in suspension or expulsion from NAU

-- For more information about the Student Life conduct process please visit the student life rights and responsibilities page.
+- For more information about the Office of the Dean of Students conduct process please visit the student life rights and responsibilities page.

-- The student is a resident in University housing and will meet with a Housing and Residence Life staff member to discuss the issue.
+- The student is a resident in University housing and will meet with a Residential Life staff member to discuss the issue.

 - The student will receive an email with information about the date/time of the conduct hearing, as well as a list of the possible policy violations

 Student is found Not Responsible for a policy violation Accordion Closed

 - After a conduct hearing, theResidential Life staff member may decide that the student did not violate any policies

 - The student will receive an email letter containing this information and will not need to take any further action